River Intelligence

-Taro combines six components of Bitcoin’s technology:
+Taproot Assets combines six components of Bitcoin’s technology:

-1. The Bitcoin network for security and stability, as all Taro assets are anchored to the Bitcoin blockchain.
+1. The Bitcoin network for security and stability, as all Taproot assets are anchored to the Bitcoin blockchain.
 This means these assets are part of a piece of hashed data that is attached to a transaction in the blockchain.
-Due to Bitcoin’s 24/7 uninterrupted operations and high level of security, a user can be certain their Taro assets are always safe and transferable.
+Due to Bitcoin’s 24/7 uninterrupted operations and high level of security, a user can be certain their assets are always safe and transferable.

 2. The Lightning Network for speed, scale and low fees.
-Similar to transferring satoshis, it is cheaper, faster and more scalable to transfer Taro assets over Lightning.
+Similar to transferring satoshis, it is cheaper, faster and more scalable to transfer assets over Lightning.

 3. Taproot, an upgrade made to Bitcoin in 2021, is used to embed asset metadata into an existing transaction input.